 Let’s talk about healthy relationships.

-Fostering a healthy relationship requires work and persistence.
-We know that.
-It’s true of our relationships with our family, our partners, our friends – and it’s also true of our work relationships.
+I’d say yes.
+Fostering any healthy relationship requires work and persistence.
 We must stay connected with our colleagues, supervisors, and donors on a regular basis to keep the flame of professional friendship and mutual respect alive.